amitu/brahmic/README.md

 reading/writing in beginning.

 Eventual goal is to write a browser extension, which transliterates everything, but before that we need a basic transliteration library.
-And scriptic is an effort towards that.
+And ब्राह्मिक is an effort towards that.